jacob-a-brown/full_stack_class/trivia_api/starter/backend/README.md

 #### GET /categories

-* General:
-    * Returns a dictionary that contains all categories, total categories, and a success message
+* Returns a JSON object that contains
+    * all categories
+    * the total number of categories
+    * a success message
-* sample curl http://localhost:5000/categories -X GET
+* Sample: curl http://localhost:5000/categories -X GET
 ```
 {
     "categories": {